St Werburghs: History

 Before 1879 the northern part of the area now known as St Werburghs was referred to as Ashley Vale, and the southern part Baptist Mills.
 The area became known as St Werburghs in 1879 when St Werburgh's Church was relocated (with substantial rebuilding) to Mina Road in this district from Corn Street, Bristol.
 The church is now a climbing centre run by The Climbing Academy.

 The area was historically prone to serious flooding from the River Frome, notably in 1882 and 1889.
 There are still four Victorian flood marker posts.
 It was also a source of water supply for the city of Bristol through the Quay Pipe and The Boiling Wells.

 The BBC Television series Only Fools and Horses, which was filmed in and around Bristol, used the allotments for the episode 'Mother Nature's Son', and BBC wildlife and gardening programmes and Casualty have been filmed in the area.

 Transport

-St Werburghs was served by the number 5 bus route and its replacement, 47 Bristol–Yate.
-The route was withdrawn in April 2023 leaving the area without a bus service.
+Eurocoaches operate buses from The Centre to Fishponds via St Werburghs.